 Describing the opportunities and obstacles facing trade between UK and Iran, the Ambassador explained a change in the priority tasks for Iran's Embassies abroad.
 More emphasis would now be placed on trade with the UK, with particular attention given in the first place to areas generally exempt from sanctions, including agricultural production and livestock care.
 Baharvand also noted Iran's requirement for the development of green industries, water management and renewable energies, driven by the effects of climate change , particularly In the south of the country.

 However, he pointed out that these essential sectors were still being held back by the British clearing banks and their tendency to be 'over- compliant' with sanctions.
 During a meeting at the Foreign Office in London on Wednesday 8 September, Baharvand was assured by officials there that they remained willing to work with the embassy to resolve problems in banking transactions between the two countries.

-BICC requires all Members, as a term of Membership, to observe applicable UN, EU and UK sanctions and recommends that they take account of US and other sanctions law where it might affect them directly or indirectly.
+BICC requires all Members, as a term of Membership, to observe applicable UN and UK sanctions and recommends that they take account of US and other sanctions law where it might affect them directly or indirectly.

 BICC is able to provide understanding of the sanctions and help in compliance.